DARKER MELODIES

 This is an absolutely wonderful collection, all the stories are character driven supernatural tales oozing with atmosphere and darkness.
 A symphony of terror (if you don’t mind the pun) and what a symphony it is...
 I have to say that William Meikle and Dark Regions Press have really put together an excellent collection that should be at the top of your to be read pile and I highly recommend it. - Peter Schwotzer, Famous Monsters of Filmland

-A fantastic collection of eight short stories firmly rooted in the Lovecraftian tradition that showcase Meikle’s talent and take the reader on a chaotic trip to some very sinister places...
+A fantastic collection, firmly rooted in the Lovecraftian tradition that showcase Meikle’s talent and take the reader on a chaotic trip to some very sinister places...
 William Meikle is an entertaining writer with a knack for Lovecraftian fiction and Dark Melodies is a testament to that.
 If you like literature about slumbering gods and the things that inhabit the spaces that open up beyond what we consider real, I strongly suggest you add this tome to your collection - Gabino Iglesias, lovecraftzine.com

 The writing throughout is strong, and Meikle’s capacity to create an atmosphere you would struggle to cut with a machete is something all genre authors should pay attention to.
 Each story has a satisfying conclusion, with the mythos behind each tale being fully explained with an adroitness one could quite happily grow accustomed to.
 If you’re already a fan of William Meikle, you know exactly what I mean.
 If you are yet to discover him, this is a great place to start.
 In musical terms, a fine collection from intro to outro. - This Is Horror